emissary-ingress/emissary/reference/services/log-service.md

 Module`](../../core/ambassador#the-ambassador-module).
 However, the
 options there only allow for logging local to Ambassador's Pod.
-By configuring a `LogService`, you can configure Ambassador Edge Stack to report its access logs to a remote service.
+By configuring a `LogService`, you can configure Ambassador Edge Stack to report its access logs to a remote service, in addition to the usual `ambassador Module` configured logging.

 The remote access log service (or ALS) must implement the `AccessLogService` gRPC interface, defined in [Envoy's `als.proto`][als.proto].